-Representing clients in constitutional rights protection (amparo) lawsuit litigation, claiming the unconstitutional nature of various domestic laws and procedures that arise from the same, such as condemnation laws, laws regulating pawnshops, general health law and general law on tobacco control, etc.
+Representing several clients in constitutional rights protection (amparo) lawsuit litigation, arguing the unconstitutional nature of various domestic laws and procedures that arise from the same, such as condemnation laws, laws regulating pawnshops, general health law and general law on tobacco control, etc.

 Advising clients in insolvency, bankruptcy and reorganization proceedings.

 Advising clients in commercial and civil litigation proceedings regarding real estate, the execution of credit agreements, stockholders’ rights, trusts, mortgages, insurance and collateral.

 Advising clients in proceedings for the execution in Mexico of arbitration awards or judgments rendered abroad.